Nutika16/Harvard-CS50-s-Python-Course/Notes.md

 \*_Important_

-- When using concatenation ("Hello, " + name), we must add spaces ourselves.
+- When using concatenation ("Hello, " + name), we must add spaces ourselves because the entire expression becomes one single argument.
 - But when we separate items with commas in print():

 ```python
 print("Hello,", name)
 ```

-- Python automatically inserts a space between them.
+- Python automatically inserts a space between them because each item is treated as a separate argument to the print() function.
 - This makes comma-separated printing cleaner and safer than manual string concatenation.

 ### 10. Pseudocode